tensorchiefs/dl_course_2018/docs/exercises/Sentiment_analysis_with_imdb_reviews.md

 Read some of the reviews in cell 5 and try to label them into posivie or negative.
 Is this an easy task?

-b) Complete the code to build the architecture below, where do we need the most # of Parameters?
+b) Complete the code to build the architecture below (use a dropout rate of 0.5), where do we need the most # of Parameters?
 What is the input and output of the Embedding layer
 ```
 _________________________________________________________________